2 Days Traversing Taormina

 CLIFFSIDE CHATEAU: NH Collection Taormina (premium room with terrace and jacuzzi, $1,049.66 for 2 nights split among 2 people)

 The hotel’s 63 large and luxurious rooms are furnished with warm, earthy tones to create a cozy feel, and the vast majority come with a balcony or terrace so you can enjoy unparalleled panoramic views over Taormina and the sea beyond.
-Even if your room doesn’t come with either of these fixtures, never fear, since you can simply head up to the rooftop terrace and enjoy the Sicilian sunshine there!
+Even if your room doesn’t come with either of these fixtures—never fear—since you can simply head up to the rooftop terrace and enjoy the Sicilian sunshine there!
 For dining options, the NH Collection Taormina boasts two restaurants: Zefiro, where the chef prepares a modern take on authentic regional flavors, and the Lu Souli Bar and Restaurant where you can sip on a cocktail or have a quick snack by the pool.
-Speaking of pools, the second floor houses both a waterfall water fixture with majestic fountains to cool off under, or you can take your relaxation a step further and unwind by booking a service at the nearby Fusion Spa!
+Speaking of pools, the second floor houses a waterfall water fixture with majestic fountains to cool off under, or you can take your relaxation a step further and unwind by booking a service at the nearby Fusion Spa!

 We stayed in a premium room with terrace and jacuzzi which came with a king bed fitted with a sleep better mattress, large flat screen TV, rain effect shower, and NH Collection bathroom amenities among other fixings.
-While the room name mentions a jacuzzi, our hot tub didn’t actually work during our staydespite multiple requests to the front desk to fix this issue—and even if it was functioning properly the water which fills the tub isn’t actually hot, it’s just heated by the sun during the day.
+While the room name mentions a jacuzzi, our hot tub didn’t actually work during our stay—despite multiple requests to the front desk to fix this issue—and even if it was functioning properly, the water which fills the tub isn’t actually hot, it’s just heated by the sun during the day.
 That being said, I wouldn’t waste your money on this room type and simply opt for a cheaper offering with a terrace, since you can enjoy the pool for free anyways!
-If you arrive with a rental car, it’s important to note that parking costs €35 per day and cannot be reserved in advance.
+If you arrive with a rental car, note that parking costs €35/day and cannot be reserved in advance.

 What to Do in Taormina?